gian-luca1416/fhgr-neuroscience-hackathon/README.md

 - GUI?

 ## Project 2
-- Get EEG data for training
 - Get realtime feed
-- Interpret feed with trained model
+- Interpret feed with replaceable function
+  - FFT
+  - Interpret with rules for example
+  - Use feed of last x seconds
-- Control song
+- Control song or add to playlist